A sub-Riemannian Gauss-Bonnet theorem for surfaces in contact manifolds: Geometric identities and the variational metric

 \subsection{Expansion of the curvature}

-We want to see how the curvature tensor of $\nabla^\ve$ changes with respect to $\ve$, described by the relations below. \begin{lemma} If $X$ be a vector with values in $E$.
-We then have that
+We want to see how the curvature tensor of~$\nabla^\ve$ changes with respect to $\ve$, described by the relations below. \begin{lemma} If $Y$ be a vector field with values in $E$.
+We then have identities

 \end{lemma}